-Using the Psychology of Color to Boost Your WordPress Website Conversions
+Using Color Psychology to Improve Your Website Conversions

 When it comes to website design, one of the more important decisions you’ll make involves choosing the right colors.
 It’s a choice that can make or break your project, especially when you consider all the moving parts that go into creating a successful WordPress site.